Let me guess.

 And when they sign up, offer a great discount to encourage a sale!

-I use MadMimi as a host to store my subscribers and send emails to them.
-It’s free up to 100 subscribers then their plan starts at $10/month.
+I use Flodesk as a host to store my subscribers and send emails to them.
+It’s free for the first 30 days then $38/mo for unlimited subscribers and unlimited emails.

 16. Ask For Reviews Politely